wjsutton/games_night_viz/README.md

 ### Our Contributors

 <a href="https://twitter.com/WJSutton12"><img align="right" src = "https://pbs.twimg.com/profile_images/1538979672314232832/VOPcgotu_400x400.jpg" width="25%"></a>
 **Will Sutton**<br><br>I'm Will, an avid fan of games of all kinds.
-I've been working with data for over 10 years and now work as a Senior Data Analyst, working with data and stakeholders to inform business decisions.
+I've been working with data for over 10 years and now work as a Consultant, helping client gain better insight from their data.

 I owe a large amount of my career development down to passion projects; either part of the Tableau community, producing insights for my running club, or just questions I wanted to know the answers to.